XodoDocs/itext-legacy-tmc-techblog/html2pdf/rabbithole.md

 ### fontProvider

-If you want to customize the fonts that can be used by html2pdf, then you can define a `FontProvider` that will act as a repository for those fonts.
+If you want to customize the fonts that can be used by pdfHTML, then you can define a `FontProvider` that will act as a repository for those fonts.

-There is probably little reason to extend html2pdf's `DefaultFontProvider` class, because you can configure exactly which fonts will be supplied to the PDF rendering logic.
+There is probably little reason to extend pdfHTML's `DefaultFontProvider` class, because you can configure exactly which fonts will be supplied to the PDF rendering logic.
 On top of the basic behavior that you can define in the constructor, you can also add a font that you specify as a location on the system,